aws/efs-utils/README.md

 ### amazon-efs-mount-watchdog

 `efs-utils` contains a watchdog process to monitor the health of TLS mounts.
-This process is managed by either `upstart` or `systemd` depending on your Linux distribution, and is started automatically the first time an EFS file system is mounted over TLS.
+This process is managed by either `upstart` or `systemd` depending on your Linux distribution and `launchd` on Mac distribution, and is started automatically the first time an EFS file system is mounted over TLS.

 ## Upgrading stunnel for RHEL/CentOS